WEN vs Cat

 Key Takeaways

-- WEN offers 81 models to Cat's 5, providing far more options across wattage classes and use cases.
+- WEN offers 81 generator models versus Cat's 5, providing far more options across wattage classes and fuel types.

 Top Model Matchups